Restorative Dentistry

 A crown is a capsule-shaped restoration that completely covers a damaged tooth.
 Crowns are often used to restore teeth that are severely decayed, cracked, or weakened due to large fillings.
 They can also be used after a root canal to protect and restore the tooth’s structure.
 Crowns can be made from a variety of materials, including porcelain, ceramic, and metal alloys.

-Benefits of Crowns:
+The Benefits of Crowns

-• Available in metal-free options that match the natural color of the tooth.
+• Available in metal-free options that match the natural color of the tooth

 Bridges

-Benefits of Bridges:
+The Benefits of Bridges

-• It can improve the bite and chewing function.
+• Can improve bite and chewing functions

 Dental Implants

-Dental implants are one of the most advanced and long-lasting restorative treatments for replacing missing teeth.
+Dental implants are among the most advanced and long-lasting restorative treatments for replacing missing teeth.
 An implant consists of a titanium post that is surgically placed into the jawbone, where it acts as a replacement for the tooth root.
 Once the implant fuses with the bone (a process called osseointegration), a crown is placed on top of the post to complete the restoration.
 Contact us to learn more.

-Benefits of Dental Implants:
+The Benefits of Dental Implants

-• Permanently replaces missing teeth.
+• Permanently replace missing teeth

-• Preserves bone density in the jaw.
+• Preserve bone density in the jaw

-• Restores full chewing function and aesthetics.
+• Restore full chewing function and aesthetics

-• Requires no alteration to adjacent teeth.
+• Require no alteration to adjacent teeth

 Root Canal Therapy

-Benefits of Root Canal Therapy:
+The Benefits of Root Canal Therapy

-• Saves a tooth that would otherwise need to be extracted.
+• Saves a tooth that would otherwise need to be extracted

-• Relieves pain and prevents further infection.
+• Relieves pain and prevents further infection

-• Preserves the natural tooth structure.
+• Preserves the natural tooth structure

 Dentures